 There are four significant diving locations on the main island of New Guinea, all of which offer some really great diving.
 The following brief descriptions contain links to take you to the starting page of each location and at the bottom of that page you will find links forward to the next page or backwards to the previous page.

-Alternatively you can use the Locations tab on the menu bar above an navigate to your preferred destination – sorry there are so many options, but that’s PNG for you… so many places to dive!
+Alternatively you can use the Locations tab on the menu bar above and navigate to your preferred destination, or click on the locations displayed on the sidebar on the right-hand side of this page.

 Port Moresby & Bootless Bay